 Executive Vice President, Warner Bros.
 Theatre Ventures

-Theatre Ventures was most recently represented on Broadway with the Tony Award-winning original musical The Bridges of Madison County.
+Under Kaufman’s leadership, Theatre Ventures is constantly exploring production opportunities and working in various capacities with award-winning theater, film, and television producers.
+The division’s roster of upcoming projects includes dramas, comedies, and musicals based on both library titles and original concepts.
+Theatre Ventures was recently represented on Broadway and on tour with the Tony Award-winning original musical The Bridges of Madison County.
 Other Broadway productions include the holiday hit Elf.
 This original musical, based on the New Line Cinema release of the same name, was produced in both 2010 and 2012, and broke box office records at the Al Hirschfield Theatre during its initial run.
 The division also co-produced the original musical Secondhand Lions, at Seattle’s 5th Avenue Theatre in September 2013.

 Additionally, Kaufman is responsible for the division’s licensing of third-party stage rights to the various properties held within the studio’s vast media library, including such recent stage productions as The Wizard of Oz, The Color Purple, 42nd Street, Singin’ in the Rain, Top Hat, The Bodyguard, Diner, Honeymoon in Vegas, and A Christmas Story, as well as the upcoming Magic Mike and August Rush.